Free music festival ticket plus Molly

-SXM was attending a music festival on the Central Coast on NSW, north of Sydney.
-She had been given a complimentary ticket by a friend, who – along with the ticket – provided SXM with an unasked-for MDMA tablet.
+SXM attended a music festival on the Central Coast on NSW, north of Sydney.
+She had been given a complimentary ticket by a friend.
+However, along with the ticket the friend also provided SXM with an unasked-for MDMA tablet.
+MDMA has the street names of ecstasy and Molly.
 A sniffer-dog operation at the festival detected the MDMA pill on SXM’s person.
-SXM was fully cooperative with police, and was arrested on a charge of possessing prohibited drugs.
+SXM was fully cooperative with police, and they arrested her on a charge of possessing prohibited drugs.

 At the time of arrest SXM was in her final year of a teaching degree.
 A criminal conviction would jeopardise her efforts in pursuing teaching as a career.

 Guilty plea to possessing prohibited drugs leads to no conviction

 SXM pleaded guilty to the charge of possessing prohibited drugs, and the matter proceeded to sentence.

 O’Brien Solicitors assisted SXM in collecting and tendering several letters of reference.
 The magistrate in the Local Court gave SXM a section 10(1)(b) non-conviction, meaning that SXM is still able to have a career as a teacher.

 If you are facing drug charges, contact O’Brien Criminal and Civil Solicitors on (02) 9261 4281 to set up a free appointment with the drug defence lawyers in our Sydney office.

 - Possess prohibited drug, Drug Misuse and Trafficking Act 1985 Section 10(1)

 - MDMA tablet at a music festival